OpenDAoC/OpenDAoC-Core/README.md

 # Setting Up an OpenDAoC Dev Environment

-The following instructions should act as a guide for properly setting up an Ubuntu environment to fetch and push file changes with Github as well as build and run a server successfully.
+The following instructions should act as a guide for properly setting up a development environment to fetch and push file changes with GitHub as well as build and run a DAoC server successfully.

 Instructions currently exist regarding setups for both [Ubuntu](#setting-up-on-ubuntu) and [Windows](#setting-up-on-windows) operating systems.
+These configurations may be likewise performed and a local server run on macOS, with some minor alterations--though you'll need either a Windows or an emulation setup to run the DAoC client.

-**IMPORTANT:** Check the [Before You Start](#before-you-start) section first as you will not be able to complete certain sections without the proper resources or privileges.
+**IMPORTANT:** Check the [Environment Requirements](#environment-requirements) section first as you will not be able to complete certain sections without the proper resources or privileges.

-The following sections outline the process of preparing your environment to build an OpenDAoC server:
+The following sections outline the process of preparing your machine to develop, build, and run an OpenDAoC server:

 1. [Environment Requirements](#environment-requirements)
 2. [Setting Up on Ubuntu](#setting-up-on-ubuntu)